Modern Foreign Languages

 - Food & Healthy Living

 - A cultural topic chosen by the student (e.g. a region in n France, a period of French History or the work of a French author).

 Lessons are well resourced with a wide range of activities to engage and motivate students.
 The course offers an extensive range of online interactive resources which students can access both at home and at school.

 During the school year there are a number of foreign trips on offer to students.
 Each trip offers the opportunity to practise language skills learnt in the classroom and develop a further understanding of the culture.
-In recent years these trips have included:
+Trips can include:

-A 4 day trip to St Omer in France staying at the Chateau D’Ebblinghem just across the Channel with a full program of cultural experiences and activity based learning all undertaken in the foreign language.
-Amongst the many trips the students visited a war museum where the infamous V2 rockets were developed and a snail farm where everyone tried the local delicacy!
-The students also got to try their hand at making crepes and visited a chocolatiers where they were shown how to make and of course enjoyed tasting French chocolate.
+- A 4 day trip to St Omer in France staying at the Chateau D’Ebblinghem just across the Channel with a full program of cultural experiences and activity based learning all undertaken in the foreign language.
+Amongst the many trips the students could visit a war museum where the infamous V2 rockets were developed and a snail farm where everyone can try the local delicacy!
+The students also get to try their hand at making crepes and visit a chocolatiers where they learn how to make and of course enjoy tasting French chocolate.

-A long weekend in Granada where students visited the stunning Alhambra and the Granada Science Park as well as sampling typical Spanish food such as tapas and paella.
-Highlights included a private guided tour of the city’s Bull Ring, as well as witnessing first-hand the pomp and ceremony of Granada’s annual Fiesta.
+- A long weekend in Granada where students visit the stunning Alhambra and the Granada Science Park as well as sampling typical Spanish food such as tapas and paella.
+Highlights can include a private guided tour of the city’s Bull Ring, as well as the chance to witness first-hand the pomp and ceremony of Granada’s annual Fiesta.

-An annual trip to Belgium during enrichment week including visit to War Graves, Water Park & Chocolate Museum.
+- An annual trip to Belgium during enrichment week including a visit to the War Graves, a Water Park & Chocolate Museum.

 Recommended Language Websites